microsoft/autogen/python/packages/autogen-core/docs/src/core-user-guide/guides/telemetry.md

 ## Instrumenting your application
 To instrument your application, you will need an sdk and an exporter.
 You may already have these if your application is already instrumented with open telemetry.

+## Clean instrumentation

+If you do not have open telemetry set up in your application, you can follow these steps to instrument your application.

 ```bash
 pip install opentelemetry-sdk
 ```